Sonoma County region

 “Bob Pellegrini was in a position to sell his place,” confided Dan Goldfield, “but, he chose people from the neighborhood that he knew and respected and he still makes his wine at our facility - another great example of community synergy and acceptance.
 We are still a band of rebels who want to preserve what we think is best - our neighborhood.”

-Please enjoy this great Pinot Noir Wine Club offering from Dutton-Goldfield Winery.
+Please enjoy this great Platinum Wine Club offering from Dutton-Goldfield Winery.
 Cheers!

 Map of the area